mrahhal/CSharpLox/README.md

 # CSharpLox

-A C# implementation of the [Lox](https://github.com/munificent/craftinginterpreters) language compiler and interpreter.
+A compiler and interpreter .NET Standard C# implementation of the [Lox](https://github.com/munificent/craftinginterpreters) language.